2D 206 F S180C - Refrigerator-freezer VALBERG - Free user manual and instructions

 USER MANUAL 2D 206 F S180C VALBERG

-text_image Diagram showing hand positioning of a refrigerator with a downward arrow indicating motion or change, labeled with letter L and directional arrows.
+Diagram showing hand positioning on a refrigerator with a downward arrow indicating motion or change, labeled with letter L and directional arrows.

-natural_image Illustration of two hands installing or adjusting a rectangular panel with arrows indicating downward motion (no text or symbols)
+Illustration of two hands installing or adjusting a rectangular panel with arrows indicating downward motion (no text or symbols).

 WARRANTY CONDITION